Elvyria/scoop-clink-completion/README.md

 ## Installation

 ### For [cmder](http://cmder.net/)
-Put .lua script in cmder/vendor/clink-completions folder.
+Download scoop.lua and place it in `%CMDER_ROOT%/vendor/clink-completions` folder.